kengwit/numgeo-hardening-soil-bricks/docs/building.md

 installed — `ifort` for the Win32 configurations, `ifx` for x64), select **Debug** or **Release** and **x64** (recommended) or **Win32**, and build.

-!!! success "Path fix applied"
-    The `.vfproj` files reference their sources with relative paths of the form `..\..\src\<component>\*.f90`.
-In earlier packaging of this project the `src\` folder had not yet been introduced when the projects were generated, so the shipped `.vfproj` files pointed one directory too shallow (e.g. `..\..\numgeo-hs-bricks\src\...` instead of `..\..\src\numgeo-hs-bricks\...`) and would fail to locate their source files when opened as-is.
-This has been corrected in the version of the project referenced by this documentation.
-    If you are working from an older copy and a project fails to find its source files immediately after opening it, check the `RelativePath` entries in the corresponding `.vfproj` file against the actual location of `src/<component>/`.

 Each project's `Source Files` filter lists exactly the files given in that component's page under [Components](components/index.md) — nothing is hidden or auto-generated beyond the usual `.mod`/`.obj` intermediates.